crusherd/Android-Scanner/README.md

 A small project for Mobile Computing at HTWG Konstanz

-This project uses ZXing's core and android app (http://code.google.com/p/zxing/) as library.
+This project uses ZXing's core and android app (http://code.google.com/p/zxing/) as library to scan barcodes and QR-Codes.

 For backward compatibility the android support libraries v4 and v7 are used.
 With this it is possible to support API level 10 (Android 2.3.3 and up).

 ## Used permissions: